mirror12k/Pale-White-MVC/README.md

 # Pale-White MVC Framework
 Pale-White is a model-view-controller framework designed to simplify design by abstracting away from php/sql/html.
-PaleWhite models and controllers are compiled to standard php classes to provide easy of support and debugging.
+PaleWhite models and controllers are compiled to standard php classes to provide ease of support and debugging.
 A database abstraction layer allows full use of database-backed models without writing any database queries, and provides security against injection attacks like SQLi.
 A templating language based on Jade provides fast and extensible front-end development.